 High school diploma or equivalent.

-Must have attended a DOD or FAA electronics or industrial school course of instruction.
+Must have attended a DoD or FAA electronics or industrial school course of instruction.
 Or, an accredited correspondence school.

-Perform preventative maintenance and troubleshooting on SweDish VSAT equipment is a plus.
+Experience with preventive maintenance and troubleshooting on SweDish VSAT equipment is a plus.

 License & Certifications :

 Completion of a DoD or FAA Electronics Systems and Technology course, or equivalent course of study.